Patient Navigation & Advocacy

-We know that in some cases our clients will not access the care they need due to lack of knowledge of the system, economic burden, documentation status, or due to being uninsured.
-In some cases, without LCC, our clients would continue to ignore symptoms or health concerns out of fear, feeling overwhelmed, or not knowing the urgency of those symptoms.
-In some cases, without LCC, clients would be diagnosed without time or resource to do anything about it.
+We know that in some cases our clients will not access the care they need due to lack of knowledge of the healthcare system, economic burden, documentation status, or due to being uninsured.
+In some cases, without the support we provide at LCC, our clients would continue to ignore symptoms or health issues out of fear, feeling overwhelmed, or not knowing the urgency of those symptoms.
+It is also possible that our clients receive a late diagnosis and without essential resources to do something about it in time.

-After being navigated by LCC, participants have a better understanding of how to access care or other social services, what to expect from a care provider, and will be better able to advocate for themselves or loved ones in health care settings.
-Our navigation team provides culturally competent navigation, translation, social support and help with transportation, child care during visits or out of pocket prevention related expenses and connection to free and/or low-cost safety net resources.
+After being navigated by LCC, participants will have a better understanding of how to access care and/or other social services.
+Additionally, they will know what to expect from a care provider and will be able to advocate for themselves or loved ones in health care settings.